Rubab bint Imra al-Qais

-Rubāb bint Imraʾ al-Qays (رُبَاب بِنْت ٱمْرِئ ٱلْقَيْس) was the first wife of Husayn ibn Ali, the third Shia Imam.
+Rubāb bint Imraʾ al-Qays (رُبَاب بِنْت ٱمْرِئ ٱلْقَيْس) was the second wife of Husayn ibn Ali, the third Shia Imam.
 After some years of remaining childless, she bore Husayn two children, named Sakina and Abd-Allah, also known as Ali al-Asghar.
 Rubab was present at Karbala in 680 CE and witnessed there the massacre of her husband and his supporters by the forces of the Umayyad caliph Yazid (r.
 680–683).
 Also killed there was Ali al-Asghar, who was at the time a young child, likely an infant.
 The women and children, among them Rubab, were marched to Kufa and then the capital Damascus, where they were paraded in the streets and then imprisoned.
 They were later released and returned to their hometown of Medina.
 Rubab refused to remarry after Husayn and died about a year later in Medina.
 Some elegies are ascribed to her in memory of Husayn.